 Success, accolades, and a near zealous fan base quickly followed.
 The bakery turns out 240 fresh loaves daily—some of which are reserved in advance—and within an hour they’re sold out.
-The couple released their first cookbook, Tartine in 2006, followed by Tartine Bread in 2010, and Tartine Book No. 3 in 2013, and Tartine All Day in 2017.
+The couple released their first cookbook, Tartine in 2006, followed by Tartine Bread in 2010, Tartine Book No. 3 in 2013, and Tartine All Day in 2017.
 Robertson’s recipe for his Basic Country Bread, from Tartine, runs 38 pages long and has reached cult status among passionate bakers—and for good reason—as bread recipes go, it’s nearly perfect.

 In November 2005 the couple opened Bar Tartine with fellow alumnus Nicolaus Balla ’02 serving as co-executive chef alongside Cortney Burns.
 In August 2012, the Robertsons opened Tartine Sandwich Shop next door to Bar Tartine.
 In 2016, Nicolaus and Cortney moved on to open their own restaurant and Bar Tartine and Tartine Sandwich Shop closed.

 Nominated for numerous awards, together Chad and Elisabeth won the 2008 James Beard Foundation Award for Outstanding Pastry Chef.
-In 2015, Nicolaus and Cortney won the James Beard Foundation Book Award for Cooking From a Professional Point of View for their cookbook Bar Tartine: Techniques & Recipes.
+In February 2018, the couple opened its first overseas locations with The Bakery Hannam and the Coffee+Toast Bar at the Ryse Hotel in Seoul, South Korea.